Associate Professor of Law

 Andrew Coan teaches Constitutional Law, Federal Jurisdiction, and related subjects.
-His scholarly interests include constitutional law, reproductive rights, and legal theory.
+His scholarly interests include constitutional law, institutional choice, and legal theory.
 A central goal of his scholarship is to ground normative theory firmly in the empirical realities of American legal and political practice.
 His current research explores the impact of limited judicial capacity on the substance of constitutional law.

 Professor Coan received his B.A. from the University of Wisconsin-Madison, where he graduated first in his class, and his J.D. from Stanford Law School.
 He then clerked for Judge Richard Posner and returned to Stanford Law School as the inaugural James C. Gaither Fellow before joining the Wisconsin faculty in 2008.
 He has also been a visiting professor at the University of Michigan Law School.

 Judicial Capacity and the Conditional Spending Paradox, 2013 Wisc.
 L. Rev. 339